The Best Black Hills ATV Trails Near Rapid City, SD

 Operating an off-road vehicle is a skill.
 If you are a beginner, use caution and take it slow.
 Or if you’re like me, opt out of driving and leave it to someone else with more experience (you’ll get to concentrate on the scenery).

-Lastly, be kind to the forest and those who live there.
+Lastly, but equally as important, please be kind to the forest and those who live there.
 Stay on the trails and treat wildlife with respect - do not approach a wild animal.
 Be mindful of your surroundings so we can sustain the forest for generations to come.